MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 There are some issues related to the implementation of the "duration" parameter, so it is best to control the duration of the tone using the delay() function or through some other method.

-Note: Clicking on the check mark compiles the project, but does not upload it to the Arduino board (This is good for using the error checker built into the GCC compiler).
-Clicking on the run arrow compiles and then uploads the project if there are no compiler errors.

-Note: Pressing CTRL and T simultaneously in the editor automatically cleans up the formatting.
 It is a good practice to use a #define statement for constant assignments like pin numbers.
-The #defined NAME VALUE, does not need an equal sign or semicolon - as it is a compiler pre-processor directive.
-Every time you use NAME in your code it is automatically replaced with VALUE by the compiler.
-This allows for values to be edited later in one convenient location.
+The #defined NAME VALUE statement does not need an equal sign or semicolon - as it is a compiler pre-processor directive.
+Every time you use NAME in your code, it is automatically replaced with VALUE by the compiler.
+This allows for values to be later edited in one convenient location.

 ### Setup for the Exercise